 Returning to work after losing a child is one of the toughest challenges a working parent can face.
 An estimated one in four families around the world experience the death of their child during pregnancy, at birth, or in infancy, and yet it remains a taboo subject worldwide, and particularly in the workplace.
 Yes, it can be a sensitive and challenging topic to talk about, but by doing so thoughtfully, you can support those whose lives have been irrevocably changed by pregnancy and infant loss.
 This International Pregnancy and Infant Loss Remembrance Day, let’s talk about that.

-It’s great to support your employees in their joyous moments, moments when they’re expanding their families, or celebrating a milestone… but what about when things don’t go to plan?
-It isn’t something everyone will experience, but how you handle it with the one or two employees who do, will make all the difference.
+It’s wonderful to support your employees and coworkers in their joyous moments, moments when they’re expanding their families, or celebrating a milestone… but what about when things don’t go to plan?
+It’s not something everyone will experience, but how you act and support the one person who does, will make all the difference.

 With leave covered off, the next stage of the journey is the return to work.
-Employees who have been through this talk about their jitters from the week before their return date to the time they step off the office elevator.
-The rehearsed answers to unfortunate (and sometimes, oblivious) questions, the sympathetic looks and worse, being ignored by people who don’t know what to say.
+Employees who have been through this talk about feeling nervous from the thought of returning to work, right up until the moment they step off the office elevator.
+They tell us how they rehearsed answers to the well-intentioned though unfortunate (and sometimes, oblivious) questions they would receive, the sympathetic looks, and, sadly, being ignored by people who don’t know what to say.
 They also report that a compassionate workplace was the key to returning to old comforts at work.

-Here are some ways you can welcome back a colleague who has just been through stillbirth or miscarriage:
+Here are some ways you can welcome back a coworker who has recently experienced pregnancy or infant loss:

 1. Know what to say and do

 This is the most important step.
-Managers and colleagues need to create a safe space for employees to return, share their grief (or not!) and get back to their everyday life.
+Managers and coworkers must create a safe space for employees to return, share their grief (or not), and get back to their everyday life.